videogamescoin/VideoGamesCoinCore/README.md

 videogamescoin>> sudo apt-get install libboost-all-dev

 videogamescoin>> sudo apt-get install build-essential cmake pkg-config libssl-dev libunbound-dev libminiupnpc-dev libunwind8-dev liblzma-dev libldns-dev libexpat1-dev libgtest-dev doxygen graphviz

 ---

-2. Now download VideoGamesCoin config file from https://github.com/videogamescoin/config.
-The file name is videogamescoin.conf

-3. Create a folder named configs in the folder where forknoted is located.

-4. Copy the videogamescoin.conf file in the configs folder.
+2. Now get the code from git repository and build

+videogamescoin>> git clone https://github.com/videogamescoin/VideoGamesCoinCore.git vgcnode videogamescoin>> cd vgcnode videogamescoin>> mkdir build videogamescoin>> cmake .. videogamescoin>> time make -j4

+---

-5. Now you can run the node using the following command: ./forknoted --config-file configs/videogamescoin.conf
+3. Now you can run the node using the following command.

+videogamescoin>> ./VGCd

+---

 ## How to generate a new Wallet Address?

-1. Run the node by following instructions above.

-2. Run the simplewallet using the following command: ./simplewallet --config-file configs/videogamescoin.conf and then follow instructions.
+Run the simplewallet using the following command:

+videogamescoin>> ./simplewallet

 The Wallet will have prefix VEo.